goplus/llgo/doc/How-to-support-a-C&C++-Library.md

         return
     }
     ```
-  - Constructor is not explicitly declared in the class (cannot find the corresponding symbol in the dynamic library)
+  - Implicitly Constructor

     In typical implementations of the inih library, directly invoking implicit constructors to instantiate reader objects is not recommended.
 For detailed examples of how bindings effectively handle non-exported symbols, please refer to the [Templates and Inlines](#templates-and-inlines) section.

 - Destructor

-    The accessibility of destructors in dynamic libraries depends on their definition method.
-Destructors that are explicitly declared in header files and implemented as non-inline functions in .cpp files typically appear in the dynamic library's symbol table.
-These destructors can be directly linked, consistent with the linking method of general class methods (see "Class Methods" section).

-    For destructors that do not meet these conditions (such as those explicitly declared in header files but implemented inline in .cpp files) and consequently do not appear in the dynamic library's symbol table, a wrapper layer implementation is required.
+    Explicitly declared and non-inline destructors can be directly linked, consistent with the linking method of general class methods (see "Class Methods" section).
+For destructors that do not appear in the dynamic library's symbol table, a wrapper layer implementation is required.
 This wrapper in the C++ wrapper file (e.g., cppWrap.cpp) looks like:

     ```cpp
     extern "C" {
         void INIReaderDispose(INIReader* r) {